pjaos/mlx90640/README.md

 #### mos.yml

-The driver uses the Mongoose native SPI driver.
-It is configured by setting up the `MOSI`, `MISO`, `SCLK` pins and assigning one of the three available `CS` positions, in this example we use `CS1`:
+The driver uses the Mongoose native i2c bus.
+The SDA and SCL pins must be configured as detailed in the schema below.
+The i2C bus speed should be set to 400 kbps as shown below as the ESP32 does not currently support fast mode (1 Mbps) although the mlx90640 device does.

 ```
 config_schema: